 "One of the messages that we try to bring is that this is not some abstract issue in Washington.
 It has real-world consequences for what's going to happen in state and local governments," Bixby said.

+While their vision of the future is dire if nothing changes, Bixby said the group is made up of optimists who believe, despite the numbers, people are willing and responsible enough to make a change.
 Jeffrey Thiebert, Southwest regional director of the Concord Coalition and director of National Grassroots, said the concerted effort in Maine and New Hampshire is a step toward reaching those who are receptive to change.

 "It's very important we take this to a local level," he said.